 The wall as architecture

 The walls of a Campeche colonial house are not partition dividers.
-They are structural elements of mampostería — a composition of limestone, shell aggregate, and lime mortar — that can reach 80 centimeters in thickness.
-Interiors remain 4 to 6°C cooler than the exterior without mechanical air conditioning.
+They are structural elements of mampostería, a composition of limestone, shell aggregate, and lime mortar, that can reach 80 centimeters in thickness.
+It is the same peninsular limestone the Maya stonemasons carved into masks centuries earlier.
+Through sheer thermal mass, that wall keeps interiors several degrees cooler than the street, with no mechanical air conditioning.

 Restored colonial house with private pool in Campeche | Casonas MX